ncantalupa/calibration-augmented-reality/README.md

 Our extension is the creation of the spherical points using the object_points.py file.
 The photos can be seen in the report or replicated as seen in the instructions above.

-We are submitting late with permission from Prof. Maxwell due to personal reasons, falling into the Stuff Happens Clause.
+We are submitting late with permission from Prof. Maxwell due to personal reasons.